What should you do as a pedestrian involved in a road traffic accident?

 As stated earlier, as long as you’re not directly responsible for the road accident itself then you may have a valid claim.
 Victims of hit and runs can also bring a claim even when the perpetrators have not been identified or caught by the police.

-Scott Rees & Co is a Lancaster based solicitor that deals with road traffic accident claims across England and Wales.
+Scott Rees & Co solicitors, based in Haydock deals with road traffic accident claims across England and Wales.
 We are highly experienced and well versed with pedestrian accidents.
 As we work on a no win no fee basis, this means that we will only charge you for our service should you win your claim.
 With no initial fee for our service, and basically no risk with your no win no fee claim, why not call up or contact us using our online claim form to discuss your possible compensation claim?